Radon in private well water

 - Your family's greatest risk comes from breathing radon gas.

-- Radon in air test kits cost from $15 to $30 and are available at most hardware stores.
+- Radon in air test kits are available at most hardware stores.
 Test kits should display the phrase "Meets EPA Requirements."

 - A list of EPA certified professionals that can test your household air for you is available from the Wisconsin Department of Health.